 If you’re looking for a little bit more inspiration, a name generator can help you get the ball rolling.
-Tools such as Bust a Name and Domain Wheel allow you to type in keywords to see available domain names in a variety of combinations.
-These tools are a great one-stop shop for finding a great name that both works for your blog and has an available domain.
+TRUiC has built an AI-powered blog name generator that uses keywords and generates relevant and cool names in a variety of combinations.
+This tool is a great one-stop shop for finding a great name that both works for your blog and has an available domain.

 Domain Name Modifiers

 As time passes, it’s becoming more and more difficult to find an available domain that matches exactly what you’re looking for.
 Savvy people and companies have found a way to overcome this by adding modifiers to their name until they find a suitable domain that is available.

 Modifiers are small additions to words that don’t change the meaning of the word, but add flair and interest, while not being as common in natural language.
 These names may also be easier to trademark in the future.